tornikegomareli/swift-ai-agent/README.md

 - Understanding how to structure an agent system
 - Implementing tool definitions and execution flows
 - Managing conversation context between the agent and the AI
-- Building a clean terminal UI for interaction

-## Features
+## Functionality

-- Interactive terminal-based chat with Claude
+- Interactive terminal-based chat with Claude LLM
-- Colorized terminal output for better readability
 - Tool execution capabilities:
   - Read files
   - List files and directories